Help Available through the Office of Wellness Programs & Alcohol Education.

 - support for students in recovery

-- assistance to alcohol-free students and students who are looking to cut back
+- assistance to students living an alcohol-free lifestyle and to those students looking to cut back on their alcohol/other drug use

-- a walk-in resource room with books, brochures and realistic alcohol and other drug information
+- a walk-in resource room with books, brochures, posters, and realistic alcohol and other drug information

 - scheduling presentations for residence halls, classrooms or student organizations